More about: How to Visit the Verona Arena: Guide to Tickets, Prices and Opening Hours

 - Children: free for children under 8 years old.

-- Verona Card: preferential access to the Arena, admission to other monuments and unlimited use of public transport for 24 or 48 hours.
+- Verona Card: priority access to the Arena, admission to other monuments and unlimited use of public transport for 24 or 48 hours.

 Tickets for shows

-If you want to attend an event, you can purchase tickets for concerts and operas, choosing your seat location and category.
+If you want to attend an event, you can purchase tickets for concerts and operas, choosing the location and category of your seat.
 Prices vary depending on the show, the artists and the location of your seat.

 For those who want to discover the Arena at their own pace and make the most of their time in Verona, the Verona Card is an ideal option.